AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

     return *this;
 }
 ```
-First let’s look at the syntax to define a _member template_.
+First let's look at the syntax to define a _member template_.
 Inside the template with template parameter `T`,
 an inner template with template parameter `T2` is defined:
 ```c++